 Corn grows vertically (tall) rather than takes up space, but it requires a lot of sunlight, fertilizer, and water, so you might not want to use what space you have to grow it at home if you have access to fresh corn in the summer.

 Other plants, such as watermelons and pumpkins, produce long, trailing vines.
 The vines can be up to 20 feet or more!
 They are not for small spaces.
 These may be better purchased then grown if space limitations are a concern.

 More Resources to Help You Grow Your First Vegetable Garden

 In addition to the many books available at your local public library and online resources, if you are in the United States, your local Cooperative Extension Office offers an amazing set of resources.

 The Cooperative Extension system is based within land-grant universities in every state.
 They offer online publications, free local workshops, low-cost soil testing and much, much more.

 They are also a great place to talk to Master Gardeners.
 Master Gardeners are volunteers who have completed 100 hours of education plus 20 or more hours of continuing education and volunteer service per calendar year in the field of horticulture.
 I’m a certified Virginia Master Gardener volunteer; there are thousands nationwide, each of us with an area of specialty, educators who offer advice and scientific information to grow your first vegetable garden and more.

-Updated May 4, 2021 from the original June 2018 post with fresh images, additional information, and new links.
+Updated September 1, 2021 and May 4, 2021 from the original June 2018 post with fresh images, additional information, and new links.